 Jerry the Irie Man

-We met Jerry in his small wooden shack that he sold his own hand made goods out of.
+We met Jerry in his small wooden shack where he sold his own handmade goods.
 He smiled when we entered and greeted us with a freshly-bandaged hand, he had recently cut himself while making his Mahow wood carvings.
-He did excellent work, check out this rasta man we purchased:

 Besides carvings, he uses various locally-found seeds as beads for bracelets and other trinkets.